XavierAlpha/hexo-butterfly-docker/README.md

 $ ./start.sh
 ```

-Not the first time, then you may:
+Not the first time:

+(if anything in build_src changes, rebuild the image otherwise skipping to the next.)
 ```
 $ cd /your/blog/path
-$ ./uninstall.sh # if anything in build_src changes, rebuild the image.
+$ ./uninstall.sh # clear the old butterfly image
-$ ./build.sh
+$ ./build.sh # rebuild the new butterfly image
 ```
-or, if nothing changes in build_src. directly:
+next,
 ```
 $ ./start.sh # deploy to remote server.
 ```

-Generally, you don't have to delete or rebuild the butterfly images if nothing changes in build_src, when new post created with its resource, moving them to deploy_src/source's different positions, then running ./start.sh, new post will be deployed to remote server, and all containers generated when deploying will be clear,next time new post comes, repeat this command is enough.
+Generally, you don't have to delete or rebuild the butterfly images if nothing changes in build_src, when new post created with its resource, moving them to deploy_src/source's different positions, then running ./start.sh, new post will be deployed to remote server, and all containers generated when deploying will be clear,but the image remains (cause it doesn't change frequently).Next time new post coming, repeat ./start.sh is enough.

 e.g in ubuntu 22.04.2 LTS, run docker images, you will see images:
 ```